 Journal Ethics and Malpractice

-A practical guide for Editorial Board & publishing partners of NAJE for possible issues arising from publishing work which may breach NAHJE code of conduct.
+A practical guide for Editorial Board & publishing partners of NJES for possible issues arising from publishing work which may breach NJES code of conduct.

 Researchers are required to conduct their research – from research proposal to publication -in line with practices and codes of conduct of professional national and international regulatory bodies.
 Precautions against possible occurrences of misconduct or ethical issues encountered in the journal are paramount.